 In Re Leo M. Frank, Fulton Superior Court.
-Sentenced to be executed, June 22 nd, 1915.
+Sentenced to be executed, June 22nd, 1915.

-Saturday April 26th, was Memorial Day in Georgia and a general holiday.
-At that time Mary Phagan, a white girl, of about 14 years of age, was in the employ of the National Pencil Company located near the corner of Forsyth & Hunter Sts in the city of Atlanta.
+Saturday, April 26th, 1913, was Memorial Day in Gegorgia and a general holiday.
+At that time Mary Phagan, a white girl, of about 14 years of age was in the employ of the National Pencil Company located near the corner of Forsyth & Lunter Sts. in the City of Atlanta.
 She came to the Pencil Factory a little after noon to obtain the money due her for her work on the preceding Monday, and Leo M. Frank, the defendant, paid her \$1.20, the amount due her and this was the last time she was seen alive.

-Frank was tried for the offense and found guilty the succeeding August.
-Application is now made to me for clemency.
+Frank was tried for the offense and found guilty the succeeding August, Application is now made to me for clemency.

-This case has been the subject of extensive comments through the newspapers of the United States and has occasioned the transmission of over 100,000 letters from various States requesting clemency.
-Many communications have been received from citizens of this State advocating or opposing interference with the sentence of the court.
+This case has been the suject of extensive comments through the newspapers of the United States and has occasioned the transmission of over

+100,000 letters from various States requesting clemency.
+XXX Many communications have been received from citizens of this State advocating or opposing interference with the sentence of the court.

 I desire to say in this connection that the people of the State of Georgia desire the esteem and good will of the people of every State in the Union.
 Every citizen wishes the approbation of his fellows and a State or Nation is not excepted.
-In the preamble to the Declaration of Independence, Thomas Jefferson wrote that "When in the course of human events it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth the separate and equal station to which the Laws of Nature and of Nature's God entitles the, a decent respect to the opinions of mankind requires that they should declare the causes which impel to the separation".
+In the preamble to the Declaration of Independence, Thomas Jefferson wrote that "When in the course of human events it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth the separate and equal station to which the Laws of Nature and of Nature's God entitles them, to a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.

-Many newspapers and multitudes of people have attacked the State of Georgia, because of the conviction of Leo M. Frank and have declared the conviction to have been through the domination of a mob with no evidence to support the verdict.
+Many newspapers and multitudes of people have attacked the State of Georgia, because of the conviction of Leo M. Frank and have declared the conviction to have been through the domination of a mob and with no evidence to support the verdict.
 This opinion has been formed to a great extent by those who have not read the evidence and who are unacquainted with the judicial procedure in our State.

-I have been unable to open even a large proportion of the letters sent me, because of their number and because I could not through them gain any assistance in determining my duty.
+I have been unable to even a large xxxxxxx proportion of the letters any assistance in determining my duty.

 The murder committed was a most heinous one.
-A young girl was strangled to death by a cord tied around her throat and the offender deserves the penalty of death.
+A young girl was strangled to death by a cord tied around her throat and the offender deserves the punishment of death.
 The only question is as to the identity of the criminal.

-The responsibility is upon the people of Georgia to protect the lives of her citizens and to maintain the dignity of her laws, and if the choice must be made between the approbation of citizens of other States and the enforcement of our laws against offenders, whether powerful or weak, we must choose the latter alternative.
+The responsibility is upon the people of Georgia to protect the lives of her citizens and to maintain the dignity of her laws, and if the choice there was must be made between the approbation of citizens of other States and the enforcement of our laws against offenders whether powerful or weak, we must choose the latter alternative.

-MOBS
+MOBS.

-It is charged that the court and jury were terrorized by a Mob and the jury were coerced into their verdict
+It is charged that the court and jury were terrorized by a Mob and the jury were coerced into their verdict.

-I expect to present the facts in this case with absolute fairness and to state the conditions with regards only to the truth.
+I expect to present the facts in this case with absolute fairness and to state conditions with regard only to the truth.